wiiu-env/Tiramisu/README.md

 This is a environment to be loaded with the [EnvironmentLoader](https://github.com/wiiu-env/EnvironmentLoader).

 It's recommended to coldboot into EnvironmentLoader (and Tiramisu) via the [PayloadLoader](https://github.com/wiiu-env/PayloadLoaderInstaller).
-Check it our for more information.
+Check the repository out for more information.

 ## Whats Tiramisu